romellfudi/redshift_snowflake/README.md

 - Transform data, columns and dataframes into tables and dashboard on Snowflake
 - Playing with Pandas: add rows, change dtypes of features, split and concat columns
 - Create the charts of Snowflakes.
 Unfortunately, so far I don't know how to interactive a chart with each other
+- Database has default length, it's recommend to set the correct dimension